 His wife, a former slave with three daughters from a previous union, had at least seven children - Lucinda (born c 1829, married Fayette Lyon, did not move to Texas, death date and burial location unknown), Eli (believed to be buried in the Texas cemetery), Bryant (c 1834 Alabama, c 1875 Texas, burial location unknown), Columbus (c 1834 – 1896, burial location unknown), Matilda (August 14, 1834 – November 17, 1911, burial location unknown), Martin and John (October 14, 1839 – 1900, burial location unknown).

-Jackson, as the son of a Quaker, was an extremely religious man and founded what became the first Methodist church in the area- the Jackson Ranch Church located just up the street to the west of the Eli Jackson Brewster Cemetery, where he is buried.
+Jackson, as the son of a Quaker, was a religious man and founded what became the first Methodist church in the area- the Jackson Ranch Church located just up the street to the west of the Eli Jackson Brewster Cemetery, where he is buried.
 It was originally an adobe structure.
 Oral family history says he prayed and read his Bible every morning.
 The Jackson family was part of the Slave Pathways (what the Underground Railroad in Texas was called) and assisted escaping Black slaves headed to freedom in Mexico.
 His ranch, located on the banks of the Rio Grande, was an excellent crossing point.
 Nathaniel Jackson died in 1865 in Hidalgo, Hidalgo County, Texas.
 His grave is not marked or notated in the January 1980 Hidalgo County Historical Society Survey.